-At non-impingement sites, the velocity for carbon and stainless steel may be increased, but shall be limited by the non-impingement velocity curve (see Figure 2).
+At non-impingement sites, the velocity for carbon and stainless steel may be increased, but shall be limited by the non-impingement velocity curve.
+See Figure 3.

-Sites where impingement and non-impingement may occur follow.
+The following subsections address sites where impingement and non-impingement may occur.

 5.2 Piping and fittings